 - Subscription-based software.

-Reaper is powerful and feature-rich audio editing software.
+Reaper is powerful and feature-rich voice over software for editing.
 It does have solid support among members of the voice over community, but it’s nowhere near as widely adopted as Pro Tools or Audition.
 Nevertheless, compared to other software, it’s rather more affordable.

 - Reaper comes with multiple track and multichannel support.